ubports/docs.ubports.com/porting/build_and_boot/H9_build.rst

 Halium-9.0 - Building
 =====================

-When doing a Halium 9.0 port, you first need to build halium-boot.img.
-This boot image can then either be combined with the GSI, or you can build your own, device-specific system.img as well.
+When doing a Halium 9.0 port, you first need to build ``halium-boot.img``.
+This boot image can then either be combined with the GSI, or you can build your own, device-specific ``system.img`` as well.

 Building the boot image (halium-boot.img)
 -----------------------------------------